The Annual Abortion Rights Poetry Contest

 The Sixth Annual Abortion Rights Poetry Contest is now OPEN for submissions.
-Deadline to submit is February 28, 2017.
+Deadline to submit has been EXTENDED to March 1, 2017.
 The contest is judged by representatives of the Abortion Care Network and Split This Rock, and this year's special guest judge Jan Beatty!

 ABOUT THE GUEST JUDGE: JAN BEATTY